ssstarss/online-shop/README.md

 - **ESLint**: ESLint ensures code consistency and helps identify potential errors or code smells.
 - **Prettier**: Prettier is used for code formatting, ensuring a consistent code style across the project.
 - **Jest**: Jest is our testing framework of choice for unit and integration testing.
+- **Navigo**: Navigo is used for routing, enabling smooth and efficient navigation within our single-page application.
+- **Swiper.js**: Swiper.js is used for implementing sliders, providing a modern and touch-friendly slider interface for our web application.

 ## Additional Information